Chickenpox is a highly contagious disease caused by the varicella zoster virus.

 Adolescents and adults who have not already been vaccinated or had the disease should consider getting the chickenpox vaccine to avoid catching chickenpox as an adult when symptoms can be more severe.

-Women planning pregnancy should get their immunity checked to see if they have had the disease in the past and are now protected.
-If not, they should consider getting vaccinated against chickenpox.
-If a pregnant woman gets chickenpox while in the first or early second trimester of pregnancy, there is a small chance the baby could be born with birth defects.
+Women planning pregnancy should get their immunity checked to see if they have had the disease in the past and are therefore protected.
+If not, they should consider getting vaccinated against chickenpox before getting pregnant.
+If a pregnant women gets chickenpox while in the first or early second trimester of pregnancy, there is a small chance the baby could be born with birth defects.

 Pregnant women who become infected with chickenpox are also at increased risk of serious and potentially life-threatening complications – 10 to 20 per cent of pregnant women who get chickenpox develop pneumonia.